 Nathan Cone: Do you think the idea of what modern music and classical music is has changed over those 25 years?
 Do you look for different things now than you did 25 years ago?

 David Mollenauer: Well, I don't know.
-I think you know 25 years ago and coming out of conservatory the idea of modern music was really edgy, very cerebral, almost mathematical.
+I think 25 years ago, and coming out of conservatory, the idea of modern music was really edgy, very cerebral, almost mathematical.
 I think you know Schoenberg or make you think of all kinds of composers that that you know the music was seemed to be atonal was atonal or bitonal, just really kind of you had to be in the right place to listen to it.
 That music still exists and still very valid.
 But I think the palette has changed quite a bit over the last 25 years.
 You get music now that's more approachable right off the bat may use some of these elements of atonal ism and polyrhythms, all kinds of different techniques.
 But there seems to be a little bit more broad based than it was the focus was 25 years ago.

 Nathan Cone: As musicians, are you looking for that, or do you do you think “I really want something to both challenge myself and the audience.”
 What are you looking for?

 David Mollenauer: Well, I think we do look for things that are challenging for us and hopefully those challenges will come across to the audience.
 I don't think we want to favor any sort of genre, or type of music.
 I think the idea is to present it as best we can and let the audience, or the people listening, decide whether they like it or not.
 Really, our mission is to just bring it to the public as best we can.
 And that goes for any sort of modern music.

 Nathan Cone: You've commissioned so many pieces over these 25 years as well.
 Have you found that there are certain works that y'all have premiered, and they go over differently in concert than you thought they would?